-With new initiatives and executive orders varying from each county, to city, to state, it can be a bit confusing to navigate for property owners so here is what you need to know.
+With new initiatives and executive orders varying from each county, city, and state, it can be difficult for property owners to keep up with and navigate new regulations.

 1. My Residents Can’t Pay Their Rent – What Are My Options?

 Your options depend on where your property is located and which eviction moratoriums you are subject to.
 Your options may include any of the following.

 - Some cities are allowing the eviction process to begin.

 - Some areas allow you to serve a statutory notice & file an eviction even though you cannot do anything with it for 30, 60, or 90 days.
 If you choose this option, you cannot accept partial rent payments.
 If you do, you must start the process over from the beginning.